trillion-fi/ctf/README.md

 ## MerkleDrop

-This task requires you to claim all tokens from a merkle airdrop contract without claiming all the valid indic.
+This task requires you to claim all tokens from a merkle airdrop contract without claiming all the valid indices.

 ```solidity
 function claim(uint256 index, address account, uint96 amount, bytes32[] memory merkleProof) external {